amandeepmittal/amanhimself.dev/src/content/blog/patterns-and-anti-patterns-in-nodejs.md

 In this article, we covered practices and patterns to help you avoid anti-patterns and write better code for your Node.js applications.

 We looked at some key principles around coding style, error handling, loggers, and testing.
-Some of the practices we discussed are more general - like checking for outdated packages or vulnerable dependencies.
-Others - such as using a performant logging library using ESLint and style guides - will help you maintain a consistent way of writing code, especially when working on large projects.
+Some of the practices we discussed are more general&mdash;like checking for outdated packages or vulnerable dependencies.
+Others&mdash;such as using a performant logging library using ESLint and style guides&mdash;will help you maintain a consistent way of writing code, especially when working on large projects.

 Happy coding!